-Code-First Tool Interface Pattern NEW
+Code Mode MCP Tool Interface Improvement Pattern

 Problem